 After taking redundancy in 2010 from a Swindon call-centre, I decided to pursue my dream job by applying for a place on the Children's Book Illustration MA course at Anglia Ruskin University in Cambridge.

-My 2014 debut, THE QUEEN'S HAT, was a Uni project simply inspired by a photo I happened to see.
-The impromptu tour of London won the Oscar's First Book Prize and was shortlisted for the Waterstones Children's Book Prize.
+My 2014 debut, THE QUEEN'S HAT, was a Uni project inspired by a photo I'd chanced upon.
+It won the Oscar's First Book Prize and was shortlisted for the Waterstones Children's Book Prize.
 My Shaun the Sheep sculpture, based on THE QUEEN'S HAT, raised £15,000.00 for the Wallace and Gromit Children's Charity, and the book was adapted into a concert by the London Symphony Orchestra.
-A sequel, THE QUEEN"S HANDBAG (a madcap chase around the UK), is out now in the UK and soon to be published elsewhere.
+A sequel and a three-quel have since published.

-I've written and illustrated several books, including the MR PANDA series (a series of books about a grumpy but loveable panda that likes good manners), GREEN LIZARDS VS RED RECTANGLES (a story about war and peace), MONSTER IN THE HOOD (a story about prejudice), and two BETTY GOES BANANAS books (both deal with 'temper tantrums').
-I've also illustrated a cover of the FAMOUS FIVE series.
+I've written and illustrated several other books, including the popular MR PANDA series, and I've illustrated a cover of the FAMOUS FIVE series and adapted Tim Minchin's WHEN I GROW UP into a picture book (to be published soon).
 My books have been translated into lots of different languages, and I'm currently working on future books in my little Swindon studio.

-I don't use many colours mainly because I'm red-green colourblind.
+I often don't use many colours mainly because I'm red-green colourblind.

 I am a proud Patron of Swindon Libraries Children's Services.